MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

-If the client can safely perform SVCB queries (e.g. via the proxy or an affiliated resolver), the client SHOULD follow the standard SVCB resolution process, selecting the highest priority option that is compatible with the client and the proxy.
-The client SHOULD provide the final SvcDomainName and port to the proxy, which will perform any required A and AAAA lookups.
+If the client can safely perform SVCB queries (e.g. via the proxy or an affiliated resolver), the client SHOULD follow the standard SVCB resolution process, selecting the smallest-Priority option that is compatible with the client and the proxy.
+The client SHOULD provide the final Target and port to the proxy, which will perform any required A and AAAA lookups.

-Providing the proxy with the final SvcDomainName has several benefits:
+Providing the proxy with the final Target has several benefits:

-* It allows the client to use the SvcFieldValue, if present, which is only usable with a specific SvcDomainName.
-The SvcFieldValue may include information that enhances performance (e.g. alpn) and privacy (e.g. echconfig).
+* It allows the client to use the Dictionary, if present, which is only usable with a specific Target.
+The Dictionary may include information that enhances performance (e.g. alpn) and privacy (e.g. echconfig).